lekhrajdinkar/css_html/proj-2/readme.md

 3. Bring nav to right > added but no change because of width.
 4. make width of nav = total width 100% - div logo with + remove space div  and nav elememt.
 5. Style brand and navbar item - remove underline, change color and make bold.
+6. Adding Hover and active effect on nav bar element.

 ***
 ```